Sleeping Quilts (Sewn vs Zippered Footbox for Comfort)

 This is all for good reason as they are incredibly warm for their overall weight and compressibility.
 Both of these are incredibly necessary for a long-distance hike where all this has to be carried on your back for thousands of miles.

-There are two big differences in types of quilts you can purchase which will feature either an open foot box with a zipper and drawstring allowing you to open it wide on those nice nights or pull it in to be more closed on colder nights.
+There are two big differences in the types of quilts you can purchase which will feature either an open foot box with a zipper and drawstring allowing you to open it wide on those nice nights or pull it in to be more closed on colder nights.

 The other is a sewn closed foot box, this is important for the cooler (sub-freezing) temperatures for many, this does limit foot movement and can’t be opened up even in warmer weather.